anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 For step 1, this specification does not specify how a Join Proxy selects a Registrar when it discovers two or more.
 That is the subject of future work.

-## Solution for Mesh Networks Formed using cBRSKI
+## Forming 6LoWPAN Mesh Networks with cBRSKI

 The Join Proxy has been specifically designed to set up entire 6LoWPAN mesh networks using cBRSKI onboarding.
 This section outlines how this process can work and highlights the role that the Join Proxy plays in forming the mesh